LIVESTREAMING: Finance Minister presents 2020 mid-year budget in parliament

 Click to read all about coronavirus →

-The Finance Minister, Ken Ofori-Atta, this morning at 10.00am will present the mid-year budget for 2020 to Parliament.
+The Finance Minister, Ken Ofori-Atta, this afternoon at 12.pm will present the mid-year budget for 2020 to Parliament.

 Mr. Ofori-Atta’s appearance in parliament is in accordance with Section 28 of the Public Financial Management Act, 2016 (Act 921).